 Everyone knows how expensive owning a car can be.
 In fact, it’s the second largest purchase most consumers will ever make after buying a home.
-And as families grow, more cars are needed in a household.
+And as families grow, more cars are needed in a household, whether it’s for more room for young ones or for your newly licensed teen driver (gulp).
 Then all the sudden you’re faced with tremendous car bills, and on top of that you need to have car insurance on them, too.

 From finding an insurance company that cuts you a break for being a multi-car household, all the way to healthy car maintenance and fuel efficiency, here are a few ways you can keep your car bills down when you own more than one car.

 Car insurance is a necessity that everyone needs when they own cars, and as inconvenient as it might be to insure all your cars, it’s something that can really protect you when you least expect it.

 But insuring more than one car can quickly add up.
 To help you cut costs, we’ve created discounts for drivers who are insuring more than one car.
 Depending on which state you live in, you could save up to 20 or 30 percent on your car insurance just by insuring more than one car.

 Elephant also offers a Multi-Car discount for drivers like you who deserve a break on their car insurance.
 And since you have more than just your car insure, Elephant also offers a Multi-Policy discount when you combine homeowners or renters insurance with your auto policy.

 Cars are expensive to upkeep, but a necessity for most of us to get through our day.
 Whether you have an older car or one that is brand new, there are certain things you can keep an eye on to maintain your car’s condition and save you a few bucks along the way.